rasterio/rasterio/_sources/switch.txt

 Switching from GDAL's Python bindings, meaning the ``gdal`` module in the ``osgeo`` namespace, to Rasterio for new projects or new iterations on existing projects may not be complicated.
-This document explains the key similarities and differences between these two Python packages and provides some guidelines for why and how to switch.
+This document explains the key similarities and differences between these two Python packages and highlights the features of Rasterio that can help in switching.

 Mutual Incompatibility
 ======================